A relativistic compact stellar model of anisotropic quark matter mixed with dark energy: Discussion and conclusions

-However, some shortcomings of the proposed model also are there as follows: (i) we proposed that quark matter is converting into dark energy, but cannot predict under which condition this is actually happening, and (ii) in the range $0\leq\alpha\leq\frac{1}{2}$, we consider $\alpha$ as a constant term and hence it is not clear whether the dark energy in the stellar configuration remains constant all the time or varies with the time within the provided range of $\alpha$.
-In connection to this comment one can specifically note that in the present model the metric coefficients are considered as independent of time.
-However, all these issues can be considered in a future investigation.
+Let us comment on some shortcomings of the proposed model, which do exist as follows: \\ (i) we proposed that quark matter is converting into dark energy, but we cannot predict under which condition this is actually happening, and (ii) in the range $0\leq \alpha \leq 0.11$, we consider $\alpha$ as a constant parametric term.
+Therefore it is difficult to predict through this model whether the dark energy in the stellar configuration remains constant or it varies with time within the provided range of $\alpha$.
+In connection to this comment, one can specifically note that the metric coefficients are considered independent of time in the present model.
+However, all these issues can be considered in a future investigation.\\